 “So, for those who don’t know, I laid out the marketing strategy at Endless, so I have a ton of marketing tools”, Will says. “hotjar for heatmap tracking on websites.
 Wistia for all our video hosting.
 BuzzStream for link building.
 CRM kind of thing.
 Ahrefs, which does all our SEO tracking.
 Facebook ads.
 A company I mentioned.
 Google Ads.
 Design Pickle, that’s an amazing one.
 If you do any graphic design at all, used Fiverr to do it, check out Design Pickle.
 It’s $400 a month, unlimited graphics design.
 Also, another good one, which I don’t have bookmarked, because I don’t actually do it, my team actually uses this team more than me, it’s called Repurpose House.”

 “Headspace“, he begins.
 “I’ve really been continuing, I’ve been doing it for over a year now at this point and I really … without getting too deep at all, I think it’s really beneficial to me.
-To have something that’s kind of remind me and keeping me calm and focused in my work life and in my personal life as well.
+To have something that reminds me and keeps me calm and focused in my work life and in my personal life.
 I find that I continue to do that and continue to enjoy it.”

 “For my newsreader, I use Google News on the phone.
 I find it to be a nice mix of the actual headlines of the day and things that are specific to me.
 Everyone knows that I love Pocket Casts for my podcast.”